someparty/someparty/source/articles/2020-08-30-canadian-dreams.html.markdown

 [Watch: LeDrew, Luke & Crowe - "Jaded (I'm So)" @ YouTube](https://youtu.be/T08PH2_RT9A "#")

-Enigmatic Montreal singer/songwriter [Yves Jarvis](https://www.yvesjarvis.com/) recently shared a third single from his upcoming LP, *Sundry Rock Song Stock*.
+Enigmatic Montreal singer-songwriter [Yves Jarvis](https://www.yvesjarvis.com/) recently shared a third single from his upcoming LP, *Sundry Rock Song Stock*.
 You can delve into airy and hypnotic "Semula" below through a low-fi, self-shot video that finds Jarvis trekking rather menacingly through the woods.
 In a statement, the artist commented:

 >"Roots can be particularly difficult to untangle...
 I want my recordings to be naturalist, so from that sense I am ideally making them outside.
 More than a musician or a singer, I'm a producer, and any studio I'm in will become my bedroom.
 Creation is my life and I don't compartmentalize it at all."